Developmental Behavioral Pediatrics Fellowship Program

-Advocacy is an essential component of DBP leadership.
-Fellows in our program will receive both experiential learning in advocacy through our strong linkages with Title V programs, Children with Special Health Care Needs (CSCN), and the State AAP.
-During the first year of fellowship, fellows will learn about advocacy for individual patients from faculty mentors.
-During the second year of training fellows may choose a local advocacy project, such as working with a local school or a physicians group to improve care for a condition related to developmental, behavioral or psychosocial needs of children.
-During the third year of fellowship, fellows will gain experience by observing faculty work in advocacy at the state-level.
+Advocacy is also an essential component of leadership in DBP.
+Fellows in our program receive both experiential learning in advocacy through our strong linkages with Title V programs, Children with Special Health Care Needs (CSCN), and the State AAP.
+During the clinical training year, fellows will learn about advocacy from faculty mentors and have opportunities for advocacy projects locally or at the state level.